Web hosting can be a confusing topic with many options that leave you wondering, what kind of web hosting do I need for

 Site with 10,000 to 100,000 visits per month.

-Ideal for bloggers with a consistent stream of traffic, but haven’t reached 100,000 monthly sessions yet.
+Ideal for bloggers with a consistent stream of traffic, who haven’t reached 100,000 monthly sessions yet.

 This is also a good option if you have some technical know-how and need some additional control over your website security.

 Sites with 100,000+ visits per month.

 Great for bloggers that are earning $5,000+ per month and drive hundreds of thousands of visitors to their site consistently.

 Best for those who need complete control over security and settings.